What could tip the world into runaway climate change?

 Tipping point refers to a critical threshold at which a small change in human activity can have large, long-term consequences for the earth’s climate system.
-You could compare a tipping point to the proverbial straw that broke the camel’s back.
+Like the straw that broke the camel’s back.
 Many of these tipping points occurred in historical climate events.

-These tipping points represent irreversible changes on a human timescale once they pass a certain threshold of change.
-The widespread effects of the tipping event would be felt for generations to come.
-The risk of a tipping point event is increased if global warming exceeds 2C above pre-industrial temperature.
-According to Dr. Lenton, it is still possible to avoid the tipping points by drastically reducing greenhouse gases; however, we should be prepared to adapt.
+Tipping points represent irreversible changes on a human timescale.
+The effects of the tipping event would be widespread and felt for centuries.
+The risk of reaching a tipping point increases as global warming approaches 2C warming above pre-industrial temperature.

-- Boreal forest dieback occurs when forests die due to heat and drought conditions, increasing the risk of wildfires.
-Global warming of 3C to 5C could lead to large-scale dieback of the northern boreal forests within 50 years as trees exposed to hotter summer heat and increasing water stresses would be more vulnerable to diseases and insect infestations.
+- #4 – Boreal forest dieback occurs when forests die due to heat and drought conditions, increasing the risk of wildfires.
+Global warming of 3C could lead to large-scale dieback of the northern boreal forests as trees would be vulnerable to disease and insect infestations.